Team-French-Fries/todo-fries-client/README.md

 Three times of day are the focus - Morning, Afternoon and Evening.
 We believe this approach can make a more useful Todo app user experience to maintain their focus on completing their tasks throughout the day, instead of seeing 10+ tasks all at once at the very start of the day.

-### Technologies used

-React, Node.js, MongoDB, Mongoose.
-The [backend](https://github.com/Team-French-Fries/todo-fries-api) will be deployed on Heroku.
-The [frontend](https://github.com/Team-French-Fries/todo-fries-client) will be deployed on Github Pages.

 ### General approach for creating our application

 #### Backend approach